johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```bash
 less VCF_Samples.txt
 ```
+In the case that you only downloaded and set up some of these samples (either Neanderthal, Denisovan or modern humans) simply keep the samples you want to translate and remove all others.

 We are now set for the new translation and we can execute it again, by typing: